Circuit-Overtime/IITRPR/README.md

   <img src="https://firebasestorage.googleapis.com/v0/b/farmercrop-27a47.appspot.com/o/OfficialFiles%2Fintermiediate%20logo.png?alt=media&token=00f723d2-c0e1-4ef2-855f-d2e91f5153bc" alt="project-image">
 </p>

 Welcome to AgriLog.asm, a comprehensive solution designed to streamline data management for farmers and administrators.
 This web-based application serves as a platform for efficient organization, storage, and retrieval of agricultural data.
+The system server is designed to handle states of WB, HR, PB, MH, UP, GJ, KA, TN, AS only, but later can be extended to all the states of India and more.

 <p align="center">
   <img src="https://img.shields.io/badge/built_with-VS_Code-blue" alt="shields"> <img src="https://img.shields.io/badge/hosted%20in%20GitHub-8A2BE2" alt="shields"> <img src="https://img.shields.io/badge/with-Firebase_Database-ff9000" alt="shields">